HaxeExtension/extension-share/README.md

 Native Sharing calls for OpenFL

-This is a simple implementation "Share" API.
+This is a simple "Share" API implementation.
 So far it calls the "Share Intent" on Android and iOS, a popup on HTML5 and opens sharing URL from Facebook and Twitter on other platforms.

 ###Simple use Example